kirbydesign/designsystem/.github/CONTRIBUTING.md

 - General description of the contribution model

 ### Before you get coding
-You should as a minimum skim through the "[the good](#the-good)"-section.
-This is because we are a lot of people working together on this project, all with varying prefrences both in terms of how we work and code.
-At the same time we strive for consistency in the Kirby codebase which might lead to some frustrations during code-reviews.
-In an effort to avoid this; we have attempted to specify our preferences on various subjects in that section.
+Skim through the "[the good](#the-good)"-section.
+We are a lot of people working together on this project, all with varying prefrences both in terms of how we work and code.
+This might lead to frustrations during code-reviews.
+In an effort to avoid this and be transparent; we have to specified our preferences on various subjects in that section.

-In the end, it might just save you some time.
+Alternative ways of doing things are not wrong.
+But we strive for consistency across the Kirby codebase.

+You should also get properly setup before you write any code.
+To do so have a look at: "[Setup environment and tooling for contribution](#setup-environment-and-tooling-for-contribution)".

 <!-- The following "I have/would" sections has the role of easily guiding the reader
 on how to do their specific task, and explain them what the process is for that task -->